SwiftERM Hyper-personalisation for ecommerce email marketing

 Put yourself in the mind of your user — how does your target audience talk about your products, and what do they want to know?

 Pay attention to on-page content.
-On-page content refers to product titles and descriptions, images, any blogs or other content you might have, etc. You want to make sure that content naturally uses language your customers might use when searching for related products and answers their questions.
+On-page content refers to product titles and descriptions, images, any blogs or other content you might have, etc. You want to make sure that content naturally uses the language your customers might use when searching for related products and answers their questions.

 Meta tags are important as well.
 Title tags, which are like headlines for a search engine, help the search engine figure out what each page is about.
-Each page of your website should have its own unique title tag.
+Each page of your website should have its unique title tag.
 Meta descriptions are short summaries of each page.
 When your site shows up on a search engine results page, users will see your title tag and meta description before anything else.

 4. Create interesting, useful content.